-The main ingredient in natural gas is methane which is formed when organic material derived from the breakdown of plants and animals is included in sedimentary deposits.
+Oil and natural gas is formed when organic material derived from the breakdown of plants and animals is included in sedimentary deposits.
 Over time, the sedimentary deposits change to rock, and the included organic material gets changed into fossil fuel as either coal, oil, or natural gas.
 The type of fossil fuel that is developed depends on both the original composition of the organic material and the temperature and pressure that it has been exposed to, deep in the earth.

-Shale gas is defined as natural gas from a fine grained rock known as shale.
-The shale acts as the source, reservoir and seal for the natural gas.
-Older shale gas wells were usually vertical while more recent wells are primarily horizontal and are stimulated to produce gas by hydraulic fracturing.
-Only shale formations with certain characteristics will produce gas.
-The most significant trend in U.S. natural gas production is the rapid rise in production from shale formations.
-Shale gas deposits are usually classified as “continuous” type gas accumulations often extending throughout large areas.
+Shale oil and gas is defined as oil and natural gas, respectfully from a fine grained rock known as shale.
+The shale acts as the source, reservoir and seal for the oil and natural gas.
+Wells are primarily horizontal and are stimulated to produce oil and gas by hydraulic fracturing.
+Only shale formations with certain characteristics will produce oil and gas.
+The most significant trend in U.S. oil and natural gas production is the rapid rise in production from shale formations.
+Shale oil and gas deposits are usually classified as “continuous” type gas accumulations often extending throughout large areas.
 This means once the resource is proven in an area low risk development is possible over a large area.

-A key element in the emergence of shale gas production has been the refinement of cost-effective horizontal drilling and hydraulic fracturing technologies.
-These two processes, along with the implementation of protective environmental management practices, have allowed shale gas development to produce gas from previously unproductive areas.
+A key element in the emergence of shale oil and gas production has been the refinement of cost-effective horizontal drilling and hydraulic fracturing technologies.
+These two processes, along with the implementation of protective environmental management practices, have allowed shale oil and gas development to produce from previously unproductive areas.

-At the completion of the drilling and fracturing process, the water used in the fracture stimulation process is produced back along with natural gas.
+At the completion of the drilling and fracturing process, the water used in the fracture stimulation process is produced back along with the oil and natural gas.
 This water requires management to protect surface and ground water resources, and ideally reduce future demands for fresh water.
-Stakeholders including local and federal governments and shale gas operators look for ways to “Reduce, Re-use, and Recycle” in order to minimize the impact on the environment and the community.
-Water treatment technologies have been developed for use on shale gas produced water so that it can be re-used.
+Stakeholders including local and federal governments and shale oil and gas operators look for ways to “Reduce, Re-use, and Recycle” in order to minimize the impact on the environment and the community.
+Water treatment technologies have been developed for use on shale oil and gas produced water so that it can be re-used.